redasgard/llm-security/README.md

 ## Origin

-Extracted from [Valkra](https://github.com/asgardtech/valkra), a blockchain security auditing platform where it protects AI-powered code analysis from manipulation attacks in production.
+Extracted from [Red Asgard](https://github.com/redasgard), a security platform where it protects AI-powered code analysis from manipulation attacks in production.

 ## License